 Studying abroad requires a valid passport.
 You may also need a visa and/or other travel documents.
 It is your responsibility to ensure that all your documents are valid and appropriate to the nature of your program.

-During the LSE 2016 Summer School, students will be able to participate in any combination of the three summer sessions offered.
+During the LSE 2018 Summer School, students will be able to participate in any combination of the three summer sessions offered.
 Students should specify which sessions they are applying for in the GEO application.
-Students participating in all three sessions will incur an overload fee.
 The dates for each session are as follows:

 Courses range from traditional core Economics and Finance subjects to those concerned with contemporary politics and management practice.
 Students will take one class per session.
 When selecting courses, please check the LSE Summer School website for the course prerequisites.
 Due to the intensive nature of the programme, students can expect to spend a full day on campus Monday through Friday.
 Assessment for Summer School courses is based upon the results of either two written examinations, or, a final written examination and assessed work.
 All business courses must be pre-approved by DMSB prior to their departure.